HyunbinPark2359/igme-206-unity-park/Projects/SHMUP Project/README.md

 -   While in **_Invincibility_**, movement speed is greatly increased, and all damage is ignored.

 ### Bomb
--   Using a bomb instantly removes all bullets on the field and converts them into points.
+-   Using a bomb instantly removes all bullets and enemies on the field and converts them into points.

 ### High Scores
 -   Keeps track of the highest score the player reached.